nbir/homelab/kubernetes/README.md

 ### Set up Kubernetes (K3s) on Raspberry Pi

-1. Flash headless debian image _Raspberry Pi OS Lite_ using Raspberry Pi Imager.
+1. Flash headless Debian image _Raspberry Pi OS Lite_ using Raspberry Pi Imager.
 Edit settings to set a unique hostname and Enable SSH > Allow public-key authentication only.

 2. Assign static IP addresses by either configuring the DHCP settings on your router or by editing the network interface file on each host.

-3. Enable `cgroups` by appending `cgroup_memory=1 cgroup_enable=memory` to `/boot/firmware/cmdline.txt`.
+3. Enable `cgroups` on each host by appending `cgroup_memory=1 cgroup_enable=memory` to `/boot/firmware/cmdline.txt`.

 4. Install **k3s** on the master node by running `sudo curl -sfL https://get.k3s.io | sh -`.